 Clinical affiliation agreements require that TCC students attending clinical rotations be tested annually for exposure to TB.
-A program official will notify each student approximately one month prior to the expiration of their current TB screening that retesting is required.
-Notification will be sent to the student's TCC email.
-It is the student's responsibility to keep up with correspondence from program officials.
+Castlebranch will notify each student approximately one month prior to the expiration of their current TB screening that retesting is required.
+If a Program Official has to get involved, the notification will be sent to the student's TCC email.
+It is the student's responsibility to keep up with correspondence from program officials and Castlebranch.

-Students who retest for TB but fail to provide the program officials with the TB test results by the deadline date will receive an oral warning.
+Students who retest for TB but fail to upload results to Castlebranch by the deadline date the student will receive an oral warning.
 TB test results may be emailed, faxed or brought to the Program Official's office.
 Students will be permitted to attend clinic when the TB requirement has been met.

-Students who fail to complete the TB Risk Assessment Screening or fail to have the IGRA test completed and do not provide the program officials with the test results by the deadline date will receive a written warning.
+Students who fail to complete the TB Risk Assessment Screening or fail to have the IGRA test completed and do not upload the test results to Castlebranch by the deadline date will receive a written warning.
 This rule applies to all immunizations.
 In addition, students will not be permitted to attend clinic until the requirement has been met.
 Any missed clinical time will be documented as Cumulative missed time!